chuva-inc/Metareciclagem/sites/rede.metareciclagem.org/modules/contrib/imce/README.txt

  - When you configure IMCE for inline image/file insertion into textareas there should appear an IMCE link under each textarea you specified.
  - If you are uploading files containing unicode characters, it is strongly recommended to use the transliteration module that sanitizes filenames by converting characters from unicode to us-ascii. http://drupal.org/project/transliteration
- - If you are using CCK, you may want to check the Imce CCK Image module at http://drupal.org/project/imceimage
+ - If you are using CCK, you may want to check the Imce CCK Image module at http://drupal.org/project/imceimage or the File field sources module at http://drupal.org/project/filefield_sources

 ~~~~~~FREQUENTLY FACED ISSUES~~~~~~